Anisotropic drag force in finite-density QGP from charged rotating 5D black holes

 While principal Killing strings are usually expressed in the chart adapted to the null generator of the Killing horizon, we find that they take a particularly simple form in our Boyer-Lindquist type chart:

 where we have chosen the physical gauge $(\sigma^0,\sigma^1) = (t,r)$.
 This solution is stationary with respect to the natural co-rotating Killing field of the Kerr--AdS geometry.
 In the asymptotically static Boyer–Lindquist chart it therefore has non-trivial angular profile, and, as we show below, it carries non-vanishing axial momentum flux.
 Although $\partial_r\phi$ and $\partial_r\psi$ diverge at the bulk horizon, this is only a coordinate effect: in these coordinates the string winds infinitely before crossing the horizon.
 This is, in fact, a very generic feature of string solutions on black holes with axial symmetry and can be removed by introducing new angular variables that differ by the diverging radial term.
-In this new chart, it is straightforward to check that these solutions are regular, and, in particular, have finite proper length.
+To see this explicitly, introduce future-ingoing coordinates